fgehmlich/PureMVC-csharp-wpf-example/README.md

 Model, View and Controller are represented by three singletons, which are managed by the Facade.

-All acteurs are able to interact with each other by Notifictions.
+All acteurs are able to interact with each other by notifications.

 ##Start with the facade
 Whenever you work with PureMVC, you must understand that coding always starts with the facade.